USMAI-Library-Consortium/sru-queryer/readme.md

         }])
 ```

-Alternately, you can construct a requests.Request query that you can then send yourself.
-This allows for a bit more flexibility, like modifying the created requests if they don't quite fit your needs:
+Alternately, you can construct a requests.Request object that you can then send yourself.
+This allows for a bit more flexibility, like adding a custom authentication header:

 ```
 request = queryer.construct_search_retrieve_request(SearchClause(